Polynomial size linear programs for problems in P: Constructing an LP from pseudocode

-We are currently building a compiler along the lines described here to automatically generate a WEF corresponding to any given pseudocode.
-The elements described in C--G above have been implemented and tested as well as a few small complete examples of pseudocode.
+{\em Sparktope} is a compiler built along the lines described above to automatically generate a WEF corresponding to any given pseudocode \cite{AB17a}.
+The elements described in C--G above have been implemented and tested as well as some complete examples of pseudocode.
 The polytopes generated are rather large even for short pseudocodes.
-For example, the pseudocode at the beginning of this section generated a polytope with about 3200 inequalities!\footnote{This polytope and other examples produced by the compiler can be found at \url{http://www.cs.unb.ca/~bremner/research/sparks_lp}} This should be compared with 28 inequalities for the circuit in Figure \ref{cpm4} and 4 odd set inequalities for Edmonds' polytope $\EP_4$.
+For example, the pseudocode at the beginning of this section generated a polytope with about 3200 inequalities!
+This should be compared with 28 inequalities for the circuit in Figure \ref{cpm4} and 4 odd set inequalities for Edmonds' polytope $\EP_4$.
 Nevertheless the WEF generated by this method should be significantly smaller than $\EP_n$ even for relatively small $n$.
 The details of the implementation of the compiler and its application to Edmonds' algorithm will be described in a subsequent paper.